oxivanisher/JamesII/README.md

 James your Butler brought to the next level.

-The Idea behing James Butler is to implement smarthome functions and ideas to your existing infrastraucture like:
+The Idea behing James Butler is to implement smarthome functions and ideas to your existing infrastraucture like.
-* Linux Computers
-* Raspberry Pi
-* XBMC Mediacenter
-* Transmission
-* Motion

 You Need: